prismane-0001/vodlink/README.md

 #### changelog:
 **02.06.2019:**
-- logging interface rewrite for macosx and linux compatibility
+- logging interface rewrite for macosx and linux compatibility - ask prismane (=

 **29.05.2019:**
 - added check if the `OUTFILE.mp4` exists and is larger than 0 bytes, if not we keep the `RIP.m2ts`  file intact
-- for the macosx branch - realtime redirection via logger should work instead of using `/dev/kmsg` - ask prismane (=

 **18.05.2019:**
 - had to delete entire GitHub repo because a commit exposed sensitive data